LeaNguyen6/spd-fe/README.md

 ## 🔌 API Integration

-The application supports both mock and real API modes.
+The application integrates with backend services for comprehensive asset management.
 For detailed API setup and integration guide, see [API_SETUP.md](./API_SETUP.md).

 ### Key Features